Joe Cressy: Federal politics

 Cressy ran for the New Democratic Party (NDP) in a by-election seeking to represent Trinity—Spadina in the House of Commons following former NDP member of Parliament (MP) Olivia Chow's resignation to run for mayor of Toronto in the 2014 mayoral election.
 Cressy placed second, following winner Adam Vaughan who previously represented Ward 20 on Toronto City Council.

 Toronto City Council

 Following his defeat federally, Cressy ran and was elected in the 2014 municipal election in Ward 20 Trinity—Spadina, succeeding Ceta Ramkhalawansingh, who was appointed interim councillor following Vaughan's resignation to run for MP.

 As councillor, Cressy has sat on the Toronto Board of Health (serving as chair), the board of directors for Toronto Community Housing, the Parks and Environment Committee and the sub-committee on Climate Change and Adaptation.

 Cressy ran again in the 2018 municipal election in the newly formed Ward 10 Spadina—Fort York, which his old ward was amalgamated into.
 He was re-elected by one of the widest victory margins of any councillor in the city with 55.06 per cent of the vote.

-Cressy has announced he intends to retire from electoral politics and will not stand in the 2022 Toronto municipal election.
+Cressy has announced he intends to retire from electoral politics and did not stand in the 2022 Toronto municipal election.
+He resigned from city council, effective April 30, 2022, to accept an appointment as senior vice president for external relations, communications and real estate development at George Brown College.